Back story – while listening to Gabriel Garzón-Montano’s Bombo Fabrika yesterday and one of the lines reminded me of something:

 Profesor Mercury – Astro-Música Rafa nadal Op.
 350 -A-

 Wimbledon is drawing to a close, with all the remaining finals being played this weekend.
-To mark the end of those two weeks of tennis court action, here is a selection of tennis-themed tracks (in one way or another).
+To mark the end of those two weeks of tennis court action, here is a selection of tracks about tennis (in one way or another).
 I couldn’t believe some of the titles and artist names when I was spot-digging for songs.
 It just so happens I’m working on a Federer-themed album but it hasn’t left the idea stage yet.

 Some of the tracks are obviously tennis-related, like Pixel Perfect’s Tennis Court and Indian Wells’s Wimbledon 1980.
 But some are coincidental like Jackie McLean’s Davis Cup.
 Wyclef Jean’s I’m Ready is the most tenuously linked song; a nod to players telling their opponents that they’re ready to receive serve.